h9419/Resume-Tsang-Cheuk-Nam/README.md

 # Resume-Tsang-Cheuk-Nam
-Just my resume as of July 2022
+Just my resume, written in LaTeX, compiled using GitHub Actions

-See content in the [pdf](resume.pdf).
+See the [release page](https://github.com/h9419/Resume-Tsang-Cheuk-Nam/releases) for the most up to date PDF.